kineticadb/kinetica-connector-kafka/README.md

 kinetica.batch_size = 100
 ```

-The rest of this system test will require three terminal windows.
+The rest of this system test will require four terminal windows.

 * In terminal 1, start *zookeeper* and *kafka*: